xXKareemXx/Polaris-Space-Apps/README.md

 # Polaris-Space-Apps
 This Repository Contains Code used by team Polaris in NASA Space Apps 2022 in "Twinkle, Twinkle, Little Star" Challenge.

+# Polaris

+Link for our toolset : https://archeromar.wixsite.com/polaris

 # AI Model
 - **Prerequisites:**
 1. This model work on anaconda, so make sure to install it before deployment.